 Help with practical application

-How to act ethically and responsibly is not always obvious.
+How to act and communicate ethically and responsibly is not always obvious.
 Before you take any given decision, it is worth making the effort to stop and think about whether or not it passes the following tests:

-• the mirror test::
+- the mirror test:

-Can I look myself, my colleagues or others in the eye if they know what I have done?
+Can I look myself, my colleagues or others in the eye if they know what I have said or done? - the front page test:

-Does my decision bring Fluvius into disrepute?
+Does my decision or statement bring Fluvius into disrepute? - the reciprocity test:

-What would our society be like if everyone acted this way?
+What would our society be like if everyone acted or spoke this way? - the reasonable person test:

 Acting with integrity – a matter for all of us

-Fluvius encourages open dialogue among colleagues
+- Fluvius also encourages open dialogue among colleagues.

 Reporting unethical conduct